 206 Tran Hung Dao Street, Pham Ngu Lao Ward, District 5, Ho Chi Minh City.
 CLICK HERE to see the location of Hao Si Phuong Alley on Google Maps.

-The alley starts at Tran Hung Dao Street and ends at Ngo Quyen Street.
+The alley is limited by two streets: Tran Hung Dao Street and ends at Ngo Quyen Street.

 Architecture – colorful houses

 The houses in the alley are similar to apartments in two parallel two-story buildings.
 The houses have connecting corridors and balconies.
 The staircases are different from that in many other buildings in Ho Chi Minh City.

 The alley has been always colorful for over a century although the houses have been painted many times.
 The wrought iron railings are painted blue (or green).
 Each owner paints the windows, doors and walls at his wish.
 The most popular colors include green, blue, grey, yellow, white and brown.

 The buildings were designed in traditional Chinese and Vietnamese style.
 Some houses have been restored and have characteristics of modern architecture as well as materials.
 However, Hao Si Phuong has been said to not be changed so much.
 Wooden louvered window and door shutters, iron horizontal shutter doors and gates, tiles still remain.
 There are a few modern iron doors and houses with metal roofs, modern decorations, plastic glass windows, tiled walls in the area.

 Although the houses are old and there are not spacious enough for living and arranging furnishings, residents in the alley love to grow trees, plants, vines and flowers.
 Hao Si Phuong has not only concrete buildings but also small “gardens”.
 Most of the visitors are surprised at the plants and green spaces.
 The alley is usually called “green alley” thanks to the green walls, doors, windows, trees and plants.